hirosystems/clarinet/components/clarity-vscode/README.md

 The LSP has two main parts: the client and the server.
 This two part will run different environments:
-- VSCode Web: in a WebWorkers
+- VSCode Web:  for Web Workers' environment
+- VSCode Desktop: for Node.js environment```
 - VSCode Desktop: in a Node.js environments

 The LSP (`./components/clarity-lsp`), written in Rust, is built with wasm-pack for both these environments and will be loaded accordingly, with `fetch()` in the browser and `fs.readFileSync()` in Node.js.